ammdias/finctrl/MANUAL.md

     Transaction id: 6

-To check if the transaction was inserted correctly, we can list the transactions of the corresponding account:
+To check if the transaction was inserted correctly, we can list the last transaction of the corresponding account:

-    Test > ls tr on bank from 1/4
+    Test > ls tr on bank top 1

     Account | Id | Date       | Description | Total amount | Account balance
     --------+----+------------+-------------+--------------+----------------